karmab/kcli-plan-samples/openshift/upi/README.md

-This repo is a POC of deploying ocp4 using an hybrid approach between upi and ipi, and by heavily leveraging kcli.
+This repo provides a way for deploying ocp4 using an hybrid approach between upi and ipi, and by heavily leveraging kcli.

-The initial target for this work is ovirt/rhev and libvirt although the approach aims to be independent of the platform.
+The initial target ovirt/rhev and libvirt although the approach aims to be independent of the platform.

 The main features are:

-- able to deploy ocp using minimal infrastructure requirements.
+- deploy ocp using minimal infrastructure requirements.
-- no need for control over dns and pxe that would facilitate use of UPI out of the box, those elements are hosted as static pods on the master nodes.
+- no need for control over dns and pxe.
+Those elements are hosted as static pods on the master nodes.
 - Multiple clusters can live on the same network.
 - Same procedure for libvirt, ovirt, openstack or kubevirt
-- No need to compile the installer to deploy on libvirt or to tweak libvirtd
+- No need to compile the installer to deploy on libvirt
+- No need to tweak libvirtd
+- The vms can be connected to a real bridge on libvirt

 ## requirements

 - openshift-install binary needs to be installed from https://mirror.openshift.com/pub/openshift-v4/clients/ocp
+- pull secret
+- ssh public key
 - kcli >= 14.10 (container or pip version if deploying on something else than libvirt)
-- direct access to the deployed vms (use something like this otherwise `sshuttle -r your_hypervisor 192.168.122.0/24 -v`)
+- direct access to the deployed vms.
+Use something like this otherwise `sshuttle -r your_hypervisor 192.168.122.0/24 -v`)
 - Target platform needs:
   - rhcos image ( *kcli download rhcosootpa* )
   - centos image ( *kcli download centos7* )
-- If you deploy on libvirt, you need to make sure qemu version supports fw_cfg (that means installing qemu-kvm-ev on centos for instance)
+- For libvirt, make sure qemu version supports fw_cfg (that means installing qemu-kvm-ev on centos for instance)
 - Target platform needs ignition support.

-  For ovirt/rhv, this either requires ovirt >= 4.3.4 or to install [an additional vdsm hook](https://gerrit.ovirt.org/#/c/100008), along with the custom property *ignitiondata*
+  - For ovirt/rhv, this either requires ovirt >= 4.3.4 or to install [an additional vdsm hook](https://gerrit.ovirt.org/#/c/100008), along with the custom property *ignitiondata*

 ## How to Use

 ### Define your variables

-create an *env.sh* file to set:
+create an *env.sh* file similar to  [*env.sh.sample*(env.sh.sample)] to set:

-- cluster name
+- *cluster* name
-- domain name
+- *domain* name
+- *pubkey* location. defaults to `$HOME/.ssh/id_rsa.pub`
+- *pullsecret* location. defaults to `./openshift_pull.json`
+- *template* rhcos template to use (should be an openstack one for ovirt/openstack and qemu for libvirt/kubevirt or on ovirt with ignition hook)
+- *helper_template* which template to use when deploying temporary vms (defaults to `CentOS-7-x86_64-GenericCloud.qcow2`)
-- number of masters
+- *masters* number of masters
-- number of workers
+- *workers* number of workers
+- *network*
+- *master_memory*
-- masters memory
+- *worker_memory*
-- workers memory
+- *bootstrap_memory*
-- bootstrap memory
+- *numcpus*
-- default disk size
+- *disk size* default disk size for final nodes
-- extra disk size for secondary disk (to use with rook, for instance)
+- *extra_disk* whether to create a secondary disk (to use with rook, for instance)
+- *extra\_disk_size* size for secondary disk
-- whether to create a bridge on top of the nics of the nodes (useful if planning to deploy kubevirt on top)
+- *use_br* whether to create a bridge on top of the nics of the nodes (useful if planning to deploy kubevirt on top)
-- rhcos template to use (note that it should be an openstack one for ovirt/openstack and qemu for libvirt/kubevirt or on ovirt with ignition hook)

-look at [*env.sh.sample*(env.sh.sample)] as reference

 ### Deploy

-`./ocp.sh`
+- `./ocp.sh` You will be asked for your sudo password in order to create a /etc/hosts entry

+- once it finishes, run the following in order to use oc commands `export KUBECONFIG=$cluster/auth/kubeconfig`

+- for dns access to your app, you can create a conf file in /etc/NetworkManager/dnsmasq.d with the following content `server=/apps.$cluster.$domain/$api_ip` where api_ip can be found in the last line of your /etc/hosts

+### Adding more workers after initial installation

+- edit your env.sh to change *workers*
+- launch the script `add_workers.sh`

 ## architecture